kdsas/Battle-Creatures/README.md

 Connectivity to Android hardware such as the Camera and Gyroscope,

-Procedurally generated dungeons, and
+Procedurally generated dungeons,

-Pixel art creation
+Pixel art creation, and

+Master server setup